ARE DONRUSS BASEBALL CARDS WORTH BUYING

 Product quality from Donruss has generally been considered above average compared to some competitors.
 This applies to both the cardstock/cardstock and photos/designs used on the fronts and backs of the cards.
 The photography has typically been sharp and high resolution while cardstock has held up well to the tests of time.
 One consistent knock on some earlier Donruss issues is that the centering of some players on the fronts of the cards has been more off-center than preferred.
 Quality control has improved in more modern issues.

-Read also: WHICH BASEBALL CARDS ARE THE BEST TO COLLECT
+Read also: 2023 PIRATES BASEBALL CARDS

 In terms of set designs over the decades, Donruss has featured some iconic looks.
 Early ’80s issues sported colorful borders and team logo designs that were unique for their time.
 The late ’80s/early ’90s featured more artistic illustrations and cutting edge photography.
 Later ’90s sets like Diamond Kings introduced innovative parallel and insert sets that helped define the modern card landscape.
 In the 2000s, more minimalist designs emerged but parallels and inserts remained popular.
 Today, modern Donruss products have clean designs highlighting photography but still include insert sets at appropriate print run levels.